googleapis/google-cloud-python/docs/trace/starting.rst

 Getting started
 ===============

-gapic-google-cloud-trace-v1 will allow you to connect to the `Stackdriver Trace API`_ and access all its methods.
+google-cloud-trace will allow you to connect to the `Stackdriver Trace API`_ and access all its methods.
 In order to achieve this, you need to set up authentication as well as install the library locally.

 .. _`Stackdriver Trace API`: https://developers.google.com/apis-explorer/?hl=en_US#p/cloudtrace/v1/